psaxioti/talys/README.md

 The TALYS package
 -----------------

-In what follows we assume TALYS will be installed from a CDROM on a Unix/Linux operating system.
+In what follows we assume TALYS will be installed on a Unix/Linux operating system.
 The total TALYS package is in the talys/ directory and contains the following directories and files: